nerdguidedc/nerdguidedc.github.io/_posts/2016-04-27-the-fiscal-ship-game.md

   city: Washington
   state: DC
   zip: 20036
-tags: [ 'Brookings Institution', 'Games' ]
+tags: [ 'Brookings Institution', 'Wilson Center', 'Games' ]
 excerpt: >
   Can you fix the debt?
 Play 'The Fiscal Ship' at Brookings on April 27.
   The game was developed through a partnership between the Woodrow Wilson